-It is very interesting to note that despite major political differences between them, they agree with the tenets of Islam without showing any sort of difference.
+It is very interesting to note that despite major political differences between them, they agree with the tenets of Islam without showing any difference.
 They accept the Islamic faith in its entirety and enjoy a good relationship with each other.

 Shia Muslims look upon Imams as God and consider them as infallible.
 The Sunni Muslims differ in this regard.
 They are of the opinion that no one can be given the status of a saint in Islam.
-Sunni Muslims believe that the leadership of the community is not by birth but it is conferred upon by people that have the right to take it away any time they want.
+Sunni Muslims believe that the leadership of the community is not by birth, but it is conferred upon by people that have the right to take it away any time they want.

 • Sunni Muslims recognize the importance and significance of elected leaders.
 Shiite Muslims have never recognized elected leaders.